-The objective of the Discovery Program is to support exploratory research leading to the discovery of novel stem cell technologies to improve patient care.
+The Discovery Program provides partnering opportunities to support exploratory research leading to the discovery of novel stem cell technologies and related technologies to improve patient care.

-The Inception Awards program will provide seed funding to support the exploration of transformational ideas that hold the potential to greatly impact the field of human stem cell research, but that require the generation of additional data to be competitive for larger funding opportunities through CIRM or other sources.
+The Inception Awards mechanism described in this document is a seed funding opportunity.
+Its objective is to initiate exploratory research by funding studies designed to test new, transformational ideas that hold the potential to greatly impact the field of human stem cell research, but will require the generation of additional data to be competitive for larger funding opportunities through CIRM or other sources.